You Earned a Ticket!

 For education to work well, many things have to work well at the same time.

 Money isn't magic, but it can buy things that sure help.
-On the other hand, the lack of money can really hurt.
+And a lack of money can really hurt.

 Not everything of value in education is denominated in dollars.